Belturbet: Economy

 Economic contributors to the town include its retail, service and tourist industries.
 There is a business park to the north east of the town and smaller employers within the town itself.
 Tourism facilities include fishing, boat cruising, the local railway station and country walks.
 The town has its own festival, Belturbet Festival Of The Erne, which also includes the Lady Of the Erne competition.
 Employment for most of the locals is in Cavan town, Ballyconnell or other nearby areas.
 The town has a farmers mart every Friday afternoon.

 Sport

 Belturbet has a local GAA club, Belturbet Rory O'Moores.

 Arts

 The Erne Palais Ballroom is one of the buildings in the town listed by the National Inventory of Architectural Heritage.
+Another, Belturbet Town Hall, was completed in 1928.

 From 1893 to 1931, Shan Fadh Bullock wrote 14 novels set in the Cavan-Fermanagh borderland, renaming Belturbet "Bunn" for his books.
 Belturbet is also mentioned in James Joyce's 1922 novel Ulysses, in the fifteenth episode, Circe.
 The reference comes from Cissy Caffrey, who says: 'More luck to me.
 Cavan, Cootehill and Belturbet'.

+Philately

+Irish stamp collectors consider the most important prestigious postal cover sent abroad from Ireland to be one from Belturbet posted to Spain on 27 April 1841.